Best boy: Etymology

 It is unclear why this term came to be used as a job title on film sets.
 According to the OED, "It has been suggested that it originated as a term for a master's most able apprentice, or alternatively that it was transferred from earlier use for a member of a ship's crew, but confirmatory evidence for either of these theories appears to be lacking."
 The earliest known appearance of the phrase in print is 1931 from the Albuquerque Journal: "Among the electricians ... the department head is the gaffer, his first assistant is the best boy."

 As the gaffer is sometimes credited as the chief lighting technician, the best boy electric is sometimes credited as the "assistant chief lighting technician".

 The title is accepted for use in credits by the BBC.

 The end credits of the 1982 comedy film Airplane II: The Sequel named the Best Boy, then the next line was "Worst Boy", naming Adolf Hitler in that position.

+Recently, some film crews have begun adopting gender-neutral terms for job titles, with one example being "lead electric" as a replacement for the term "best boy" in the electrical department.
+In 2024, the International Alliance of Theatrical Stage Employees has most recently adopted the terms assistant chief lighting technician and 2nd company grip for the electric and grip departments, respectively.

 Usage outside English

-Many French language films made in Canada use Best Boy in the credits.
+Many French-language films made in Canada use Best Boy in the credits.
 The term has been known to appear in the credits of some French films made in France, but it has not been known to appear in Belgian or Swiss films.

-The German film Auf der anderen Seite (The Edge of Heaven), which takes place in Germany and Turkey, uses the term Best Boy in its German credits.
 German TV and film crews regularly use the term, because no equivalent phrase exists in German.

 In Icelandic movie credits, a best boy is occasionally called besti drengurinn ("the best boy").